yjlolo/vae-audio/README.md

 For variational auto-encoders (VAEs) and audio/music lovers, based on PyTorch.

 ## Overview
 The repo is just like myself, in a very early stage of development and is under construction.
+Suggestions are very welcome, as I am keen to learn and do it right.

 The project is built to facillitate my own research on using VAEs to model music audio.
 It provides
  - [x] [vanilla VAE](https://arxiv.org/abs/1312.6114)